Isaac4lves/Isaac4lves/README.md

 - I've loved programming since I was a child and I love turning my ideas into projects.
 - I speak Portuguese, English and a little French.
 - I love sitcons, like The Office and Community.
+- I also love Arduino, but I don't have it at home:(

 Thank you for visiting my profile.
 Have a great job! 😊